Title

 The Synchronized Elections Law of 1991 aims to synchronize elections for national and local officials in the Philippines once every three years, with provisions regarding election dates, nomination of candidates, registration of voters, campaign periods, and regulations on firearms and security personnel.

-The main policy is to synchronize elections so that there shall be simultaneous regular elections for national and local officials once every three years.
+The State’s policy is to synchronize elections so that there shall be simultaneous regular elections for national and local officials once every three (3) years.

-They shall be elected by legislative districts with seats apportioned equitably; if equal division is not possible, remaining members are elected in districts with greater population or number of voters.
+They are elected by legislative districts, with seats apportioned equitably.
+If equal division is not possible, remaining seats go to districts with greater population, or if equal population, with greater number of voters.

-The Commission on Elections (COMELEC) sitting en banc by majority vote decides on the postponement or failure of elections and calling of special elections.
+The Commission sitting en banc decides by majority vote of its members.

 Analyze Cases Smarter, Faster